openstack/python-openstackclient/doc/source/cli/command-objects/security-group-rule.rst

     *Compute version 2 does not have additional fields to display.*

 .. option:: --protocol

     List rules by the IP protocol (ah, dhcp, egp, esp, gre, icmp, igmp, ipv6-encap, ipv6-frag, ipv6-icmp, ipv6-nonxt,ipv6-opts, ipv6-route,
     ospf, pgm, rsvp, sctp, tcp, udp, udplite, vrrp and integer representations [0-255] or any; default: any (all protocols))

     *Network version 2*

+.. option:: --ethertype

+    List rules by the Ethertype (IPv4 or IPv6)

+    *Network version 2*